chiffonng/rustlings/exercises/13_error_handling/README.md

 ## Syntax

-Enum Result<T, E> is used to return either a value of type T or an error of type E. It is similar to Option<T> but with an error type, or in Python, it is similar to returning data and raise an exception in case of an error.
+Enum `Result<T, E>` is used to return either a value of type `T` or an error of type `E`.
+It is similar to `Option<T>` but with an error type, or in Python, it is similar to returning data and raise an exception in case of an error.

 ```rust
 enum Result<T, E> {